Yagora/secret-santa-rs/README.md

 You have to `clone` this repository and fulfill the config.yaml with your personal configuration.

-`mails_to` : It's the person list whom participe the secret Santa.
+`mails_to` : It's the person list whom participates the secret Santa.
 If you participate too in the secret Santa you have to insert your mail in the list.

 To finish run `cargo run`